rawatpranjal/tweet-classification/README.md

 3. Bag of words approach works.
 As done the embeddings approach.
 The former has better interpretation, the latter is faster to impliment.
 4. The best scores on this problem use BERT/Transformers.
 But its possible to do reasonably well without them.
 5. Averaging w2v scores over tweet leads to loss of information.
+6. there are mislabelled records in training data (that could be corrected), and abbreviation in tweets that could be changed.
+Also separating hashtags like -> #GOPDebate to GOP Debate requires some regex knowledge.